Ex-USA Gymnastics doctor gets up to 175 years as abuse victims applaud

 Aquilina rattled off a series of statistics about the prevalence of sexual abuse before saying, “It stops now.”

-The sentencing followed an extraordinary week long hearing that saw Nassar’s victims unflinchingly, defiantly, tell their stories in raw terms.
+The sentencing followed an extraordinary week-long hearing that saw Nassar’s victims unflinchingly, defiantly tell their stories in raw terms.

 Despite Nassar’s objections, Aquilina allowed victims who were not part of his guilty plea to speak at his sentencing.
 Throughout much of the proceedings, the bespectacled Nassar sat with his head bowed, rarely making eye contact with his accusers.